 In the sunny Costa del Sol, keeping a clean environment requires more than just a quick sweep or mop.
 If you have an office or a home in Málaga, it’s important to know the cleaning protocols for each type of space.
+Understanding these differences also helps when choosing the right cleaning service for your needs.

 While both settings aim for tidiness, the methods, legal requirements, and frequencies differ significantly.
 This guide explores the analytical differences between residential and commercial cleaning standards in the Málaga province.